SonarSoftwareInc/importer/README.md

 # Sonar Importer
 This PHP library uses the Sonar API to import data from a standard format into Sonar.

-If you do not have a background in software development, you are not expected to use this tool yourself.
+###If you do not have a background in software development, you are not expected to use this tool yourself.
 Feel free to contact us at support@sonar.software for assistance.

 ##Installing
 The recommended installation method is using [Composer](https://getcomposer.org "Composer").
 You can install by running `composer require sonarsoftware/importer`.

 This tool has been built and tested on Linux, specifically Ubuntu, although it is likely to function on any Linux distribution.
 It has not been tested on any other operating system.

+The importer utilizes Redis for caching, and you will need the Redis server installed.
+You can install this on Ubuntu by typing `sudo apt-get install redis-server`.

-Although this importer should work with PHP 5.4+, I recommend using PHP7 for the best performance.
+Although this importer should work with PHP 5.5+, I recommend using PHP7 for the best performance.
+If you're using Ubuntu 16.x, you will have PHP7 installed by default.

 ##Templates
 The **templates** folder has spreadsheets in it that describe the format of the CSVs that should be used to import data using this tool.
 Each spreadsheet has a tab with some basic instructions, and a tab for the CSV format.
 Most columns in the